-Ranunculus repens
+Ranunculus repens or creeping buttercup

-creeping buttercup leaves
+creeping buttercup Ranunculus repens leaves

-Leaves of creeping buttercup
+Leaves of creeping buttercup or Ranunculus repens

 Creeping Buttercup (Ranunculus repens).

-Creeping Buttercup is a common perennial weed that you find in turf and lawns, particularly in wet, poorly drained soil.
-This weed crowds out other plants, depletes Potassium in the soil, and is a good indicator weed of poorly draining soils.
+Creeping Buttercup (Ranunculus repens) is a common perennial weed that you find in turf and lawns, and in particular in wet, poorly drained soil.
+It spreads rapidly (up to 4 m2 in a year) by stolons, which are long runners at the soil surface that root at each node.
+Creeping Buttercup is a good indicator weed of poorly drained soils.

-After you finish reading this, you will be able to:
+After you read this, you will be able to:

 • Identify Creeping Buttercup.